Start your conscious break-up from work burnout today… be mindful at work and be transformed!

 Some healthy tips for managing stress and preventing burnouts…

-Sleep – Sleep plays an important role in your physical health.
-For example, sleep is involved in healing and repair of our heart and blood vessels.
+- Sleep – A crucial role is played by sleep in an individual’s physical health.
+Example, sleep plays a crucial role to help heal and repair different vessels in our body.
 Sleep also plays a critical role in immune function, metabolism, memory, learning, and other vital functions.

-Breathe well – Breathing correctly means that our bodies are being supplied with the right amount of oxygen, replenishing our brain and other vital organs with essential nutrients.
+- Breathe well – Breathing correctly means that our bodies are being supplied with the right amount of oxygen, replenishing our brain and other vital organs with essential nutrients.
 If you are not breathing correctly, your body can be devoid of oxygen, leading to a host of conditions.
-Your skin can suffer as it is not receiving enough fresh oxygenated blood, your muscles can tire easily during day to day activities as they are not getting the right amount of oxygen and you can feel constantly tired and lethargic because there are not enough vital nutrients being carried in the blood.
+Your skin can suffer as it is not receiving enough fresh oxygenated blood, your muscles can tire easily during day to day activities not getting the right amount of oxygen makes one feel lethargic since the circulation of vital nutrients is limited in the blood.